 ‘Obituary’ by A.K.
 Ramanujan is an eight stanza poem that is separated into sets of seven lines.
 These lines do not do follow a specific rhyme scheme, but that does not mean that there aren’t moments of rhyme and rhythm in the text.
-For example, Ramanujan makes use of slant or half rhymes.
+For example, Ramanujan makes use of slant or half-rhymes.

 These are seen through the repetition of assonance or consonance.
-This means that either a vowel, or consonant sound is reused within one line, or multiple lines of verse.
+This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 There are a few examples of this kind of rhyme in the first stanza with the words “papers” and “daughters” and “on” and “grandson”.
 These words do not rhyme perfectly, but they are clearly similar.
 In the fourth stanza, the endings of the first three lines are connected due to a similarity in assonance.
 The long “e” sound is repeated in “gingerly,” “priest” and “east”.

 Alliteration is another technique found in ‘Obituary’.
 It helps to create additional moments of rhyme for the text, and also, at times, helps support the tone.
 One example is “debts” and “daughters” in the first stanza.
 The relationship between these two words is somewhat humorous and the fact that they begin with the same letter only emphasizes this fact.
 You can read the full poem Obituary here.

-Summary of of Obituary
+Summary of Obituary

 The poem begins with the speaker telling the reader that his father died.
 When he died, he left behind a lot.
 There are unless and meaningless things, like dust and old papers.
 But there are also memories and rituals which are going to last a lifetime.

-In the second half of the poem the speaker describes how they cremated this father and threw his leftover bones into the river.
-He also speaks about something he learned, but is yet to see with his own eyes.
+In the second half of the poem, the speaker describes how they cremated this father and threw his leftover bones into the river.
+He also speaks about something he learned but is yet to see with his own eyes.
 Apparently, his father left an obituary in a local paper.
 Now, the son is searching the most popular papers for it, hoping to see this other thing he left behind.
 The poem ends with an emphasis on the importance of the rituals, that came from his father, and are now established parts of family life.

 Analysis of Obituary